zackbraksa/world-cities/README.md

 world_cities
 ============

-A list of countries and major cities in each country (formatted as YAML)
+A YAML database of countries and major cities in each country